AlacrisIO/alacrity/archive/examples.md

 # Examples

+## How to run them

 * [nginx](nginx): a simple configuration for running nginx on your localhost, such that after you run the [./start.sh](nginx/start.sh) script, you can point your browser at < http://localhost:8088/rps-demo/ >
   and play our "Rock, Paper, Scissors" demo.
   To stop the server, run the [./stop.sh](nginx/stop.sh).

+## DONE

 * [rock_papers_scissors.ala](rock_papers_scissors.ala):
   a very simple two-person game, to illustrate our conflict resolution mechanisms on the simplest adversarial system possible.

+## TO DO

+* signatures.ala: selling signatures that can be used on the same chain, on a different chain, or even off-chain.

 * payments.ala:
   Start with phone-to-phone payments, then add some Point-of-Sale capability.